When you are in the report view, you can perform a series of actions. You'll find these in the top right corner of the report.

 This provides you with a quick overview of the campaign's audience.
 It measures the campaign's audience relative to the online population, based on five demographic variables; gender, age, income, education and household, where the average online population is set to 100.
 Read more

-This shows you the proportion of your created tracking points in relation to seven demographic variables; age, children, education, employment, gender, householdsize and income.
+This shows you the proportion of your created tracking points in relation to both seven demographic variables (age, children, education, employment, gender, household size and income) and/or to the custom segments you have selected for your campaigns like purchase intents and ownerships ones.
+Read more about Custom Segments here: https://helpdesk.audiencereport.com/hc/en-us/articles/360000905226-Custom-Segments-3-0 .

-The reach tab consist of two different elements; "Reach buildup" and "Reach details".
+The reach tab consists of two different elements; "Reach buildup" and "Reach details".

 This shows you a graph of the development of people reached in your target group in the report period.
 When moving your marker over the graph, you will see the percentage of people reached in your target group, the number of TRPs and the incremental reach for each individual week.